avimehenwal/avimehenwal.in/content/notes/future-projects-ideas.md

 ## Questions

-1. How to add keyboard shortcuts to terminal commands?
+How to add keyboard shortcuts to terminal commands?
+: use `bind` command. grep in `~/.conf` dir for samples

+1. What I learnt today journal? maybe a website

 ## Ideas